-Routes2Success matches ethnic minority volunteer role models with young people to provide positive inspirational and motivational workshops, alongside sharing stories of their journey to succeed in their chosen careers.
+Routes2Success matches ethnic minority volunteer role models and mentors with young people to provide positive inspirational and motivational workshops, alongside sharing stories of their journey to succeed in their chosen careers.

-Our mentors work with ethnic minority young people in schools, pupil referral units, colleges and various other settings to provide positive role models from similar backgrounds, supporting with careers advice, entrepreneurial skills, making positive choices and guidance to overcome obstacles and those who are most affected will have dedicated mentors.
-If you’re interested in mentoring, please contact Brianna.
+We work with ethnic minority young people in schools, colleges and various other settings to provide positive role models and dedicated mentors from similar backgrounds, who support with careers advice, entrepreneurial skills, making positive choices and provide tips and guidance on overcoming obstacles.

 We are looking for role models from African, Caribbean, Asian, Arab and Mixed Heritage backgrounds to work with young people aged 10 – 18 years old across London.